 Admission to the Park

-A ramped entrance and exit is located at the back, boardwalk side of Lot A of Luna Park.
+A ramped exit is located at the back, boardwalk side of Luna Zone A of Luna Park.
 Pathways with ample room to accommodate wheelchairs are present throughout the park to allow guests with disabilities to access food stands and most rides and attractions.
 For specific questions regarding handicap access, please consult our park map or visit Guest Services.

 Ride Entrances and Access